Autonomy of Greek Orthodox foundations (still) under attack in TurkeyGradient Overlay

 Share

-In Turkey, unlike Muslims, Christian clergymen cannot administer their religious foundations
+In Turkey, unlike their Muslim counterparts, Christian clergymen are not permitted to manage their religious foundations.

-The applicants, two Greek-Orthodox priests, Niko Mavrakis and Corç Kasapoğlu, were elected members of the boards of directors of Greek-Orthodox community foundations in Istanbul.
-These are highly symbolic foundations: those of two churches (Virgin Mary and Aya Konstantin) and that of Istanbul's oldest and most prestigious Greek-Orthodox school, established in its present form in 1454 (Phanar College).
+The applicants, two Greek-Orthodox priests, Niko Mavrakis and Corç Kasapoğlu, were elected as members of the boards of directors of Greek-Orthodox community foundations in Istanbul.
+These foundations hold significant symbolic value: two are associated with churches (the Virgin Mary and Aya Konstantin), while the third is linked to Istanbul's oldest and most prestigious Greek Orthodox school, established in its present form in 1454 (Phanar College).
 However, the priests were removed from the boards of directors by the General Directorate of Foundations, a Turkish public institution under the Ministry of Culture and Tourism, on the pretext that they are ecclesiastics.
 This decision constitutes a blatant violation of freedom of association (article 11), freedom of religion (article 9) and equality before the law (article 14 of the European Convention on Human Rights).

-Indeed, by preventing these priests from participating in the management of their own community's religious institutions, Turkey is interfering with their right to organize freely, in a way that is neither provided for by law nor legitimate.
+By barring these priests from participating in the management of their own community's religious institutions, Turkey is effectively infringing upon their right to freely organise—a restriction that is neither grounded in law nor justified.
 Furthermore, Turkey is restricting the autonomy of the Greek Orthodox community in the exercise of their religion and in the administration of their religious institutions, which are essential to the preservation of their faith.
 Finally, this decision discriminates on the basis of religion, as Muslim foundations are not subject to similar restrictions, as imams can sit on the boards of Muslim foundations.
 In its written observations, ECLJ highlights that these combined violations reveal a disproportionate and systemic interference by the Turkish state in the rights of Christian communities.

 Christian minority foundations at risk of expropriation

-By means of administrative regulations, Turkey hinders the proper functioning and undermines the autonomy of Christian minority foundations.
-In particular, it constantly modifies the procedures for elections to appoint the managers of community foundations, and even bans them, as it did from 1968 onwards.
-In 1991, these elections were authorized only for certain Greek-Orthodox foundations, subject to supervision, and then banned again from 1992 to 2006.
-A new regulation on foundations and election procedures came into force in 2008, but was repealed on January 19, 2013.
-Community foundations were unable to hold elections, and therefore to renew their boards of directors, until a new regulation, more restrictive than the previous one, came into force in June 2022.
-In April 2023, yet another new regulation came into force, amending the 2008 Foundations Regulation.
+By means of administrative regulations, Turkey obstructs the proper functioning and undermines the autonomy of Christian minority foundations.
+In particular, Turkey frequently alters the procedures for electing the managers of community foundations and even prohibits such elections, as it did starting in 1968.
+In 1991, elections were permitted for certain Greek Orthodox foundations under strict supervision, only to be banned again from 1992 until 2006.
+A new regulation on foundations and election procedures came into force in 2008 but was repealed on January 19, 2013.
+Community foundations were unable to hold elections, and therefore to renew their boards of directors in 2008 but new regulation, more restrictive than the previous one, came into force in June 2022.
+In April 2023, a new regulation came into effect, introducing amendments to the 2008 Foundations Regulation.

 These frequent legislative changes, combined with close supervision, prevent Christian minorities from maintaining their institutions.
 ECLJ points out that this restrictive policy jeopardizes not only the rights of foundations, but also the survival of Christian communities.
 Indeed, by imposing administrative requirements that are unpredictable or impossible to meet, this government policy exposes foundations to the risk of being labelled “disaffected” or “inactive”, and thus falling under the tutelage of the General Directorate of Foundations (article 7 of law no. 5737 on foundations).
 In this way, the Turkish state has succeeded in appropriating the assets and revenues of numerous Christian and Jewish foundations (articles 26 and 77).